Difference between Tae Kwon Do and Karate

 TaeKwondo

 Where Karate and TaeKwonDo really seem to go in different directions is when it comes to Weapons.
-In the years that I have taken World TaeKwonDo, I can not remember a day in which any type of weapon was introduced.
+In the years that I have taken World TaeKwonDo, I cannot remember a day in which any type of weapon was introduced.

 Karate